-Home World News United States News Democrat Bill Nelson concedes to GOP’s Rick Scott in Florida Senate race after manual recount
+Home News United States News Democrat Bill Nelson concedes to GOP’s Rick Scott in Florida Senate race after manual recount

 United States News